Topl/Crypto/README.md

     new_holder

 Creates a new holder that bootstraps from the genesis block.
 The new holder will not have any stake initially and won’t be able to forge blocks until future epochs where it has acquired tokens through transactions.

+    balance_0

+Prints the confirmed and pending account balance of holder of the given index, e.g. balance_2 will print the 2nd holders balance.

+    issue_0_1_100

+Generates a transaction from holder 0 to holder 1 with a delta of 100 tokens.
+Can be used to script transactions between holders of any amount, e.g. issue_23_17_2000 with send 2000 tokens from holder 23 to holder 17.

 **Configuration Files**